nightscout/Trio/fastlane/testflight.md

 Once created, you will not take any direct actions with this repository; it needs to be there for the GitHub to use as you progress through the steps.

-## Setup Github Open-iAPS repository
+## Setup Github Trio repository
-1. Fork https://github.com/nightscout/Open-iAPS into your account.
-If you already have a fork of Open-iAPS in GitHub, you can't make another one.
-You can continue to work with your existing fork, or delete that from GitHub and then and fork https://github.com/nightscout/Open-iAPS.
+1. Fork https://github.com/nightscout/Trio into your account.
+If you already have a fork of Trio in GitHub, you can't make another one.
+You can continue to work with your existing fork, or delete that from GitHub and then and fork https://github.com/nightscout/Trio.
-1. In the forked Open-iAPS repo, go to Settings -> Secrets and variables -> Actions.
+1. In the forked Trio repo, go to Settings -> Secrets and variables -> Actions.
 1. For each of the following secrets, tap on "New repository secret", then add the name of the secret, along with the value you recorded for it:
     * `TEAMID`
     * `FASTLANE_ISSUER_ID`